Table of Contents

 Physiology of the liver

-The liver performs so many functions, which is why any disruptions in the integrity of the liver parenchyma result in drastic homeostatic changes which could only result to morbid or even fatal results if not controlled.
+The liver performs so many functions, which is why any disruptions in the integrity of the liver parenchyma result in drastic homeostatic changes which could only result in morbid or even fatal results if not controlled.
 An understanding of some of the features of the liver could shed light on how drugs bring about the signs and symptoms that are present in toxicities.

 As a blood reservoir